MathysHaubert/Event-it/README.md

 ```twig
 {{ 'event_it.teste.hello_world'|trans }}
 ```
+> This method is deprecated, a new one will pop soon !
+> However, the same system will be keep, so you can read:

 So, if your key is `event_it.teste.hello_world`, you should have a file (depends the local) like this `translation.fr.yaml` for french text in the `translations` folder.
 In this file, you should have:
 ```yaml
 event_it: